-- They let you buy items in stores, online, on the phone, or through a mail order catalog without using cash. - They allow you to make the same kinds of purchases as you do with credit cards so you don't need to carry cash. - Most provide the same type of "zero liability" protection as credit cards. - There is no APR or interest rate charged because you pay at the time of purchase. - There is no monthly payment or debt accrued because you pay at the time of purchase. - Some debit cards offer rewards programs.
+- They let you buy items in stores, online, on the phone, or through a mail order catalog without using cash. - Most provide the same type of "zero liability" protection as credit cards. - There is no APR or interest rate charged because you pay at the time of purchase. - There is no monthly payment or debt accrued because you pay at the time of purchase. - Some debit cards offer rewards programs.